woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

+= 8.8.0 - xxxx-xx-xx =
+* Fix - Resolve an error for checkout block where 'wc_stripe_upe_params' is undefined due to the script registering the variable not being loaded yet.

 = 8.7.0 - xxxx-xx-xx =
 * Fix - Prevent duplicate failed-order emails from being sent.
 * Fix - Support custom name and description for Afterpay.